h4cc/awesome-elixir/README.md

 ## HTML
 *Libraries and implementations working with HTML (for xml tools please go to the [XML](#xml) section).*

+* [texas](https://gitlab.com/dgmcguire/texas) - Texas is a powerful abstraction over updating your clients using server-side rendering and server-side Virtual DOM diff/patching.
 * [exquery](https://github.com/rozap/exquery) - A library for parsing HTML and querying elements within.
 * [floki](https://github.com/philss/floki) - A simple HTML parser that enables searching using CSS like selectors.
 * [html_sanitize_ex](https://github.com/rrrene/html_sanitize_ex) - HTML sanitizer for Elixir.